 Employment Outlook and Salary Info

 A certificate in digital arts can prepare graduates for various careers, including that of a graphic designer.
-Employment in the field of graphic design is predicted to show little or no change between 2018 and 2028, according to the U.S. Bureau of Labor Statistics (BLS).
+Employment in the field of graphic design is predicted to a 3% growth between 2018 and 2028, according to the U.S. Bureau of Labor Statistics (BLS).
 In 2018, there were about 290,100 graphic designers working across the country.
 The median annual salary for these professionals was $50,370 as of 2018, according to the BLS.

 A graduate degree in digital arts can open pathways to just as many careers as a bachelor's degree in the subject.
 One such career is in multimedia arts and animation.
 According to the BLS, these workers held about 71,600 jobs in the country in 2018.
 They also made a median annual wage of about $72,520 in 2018 and worked primarily for motion picture and video industries.